Basilica di Santa Croce, Florence

 What is included in the visit?

-The ticket gives visitors access to the church, its chapels, two cloisters, a small museum and several smaller halls.
+The guided tour hs an English speaking guide and gives visitors access to the church, its chapels, two cloisters, a small museum and several smaller halls.

 Is it worthwhile?